 Exercise-induced nausea is a fairly common phenomena, even though everyone may not experience it.
 A lot of anecdotal evidence suggests that for those who do not exercise regularly, nausea and vomiting after exercising are especially common.

-The primary cause for experiencing nausea and vomiting after a rapid and strenuous workout is dehydration.
+The primary cause for experiencing nausea and vomiting after a workout, particularly if it is strenuous, is dehydration.
 When you exercise, the effort used in the activity makes you sweat and lose both moisture and salts from your body.
 Both water and these salts are necessary for maintaining the electrolyte balance in the body.
 You may feel nauseated when your electrolyte balance is disturbed.

 A lot of heat is generated within the body when you exercise.
 It is important to cool off for a few seconds between sets of exercises, or as directed by the fitness instructor, or else the body loses vital nutrients as well as moisture.
 Heat exhaustion is the leading cause of dehydration.
 When fluids are not replaced inside the body, it results in vomiting and nausea.
 Strenuous exercise, coupled with hot and humid weather, could further intensify the nausea and vomiting.

 Acid reflux in the body is caused when the esophageal sphincter is weak and the muscle relaxes involuntarily.
-When this occurs, the bile salts and digestive acids from the stomach rush into the throat, causing anything from a slight regurgitation to full-blown nausea and vomiting.
+When this occurs, the bile salts and digestive acids from the stomach rush into the throat, causing anything from a slight regurgitation to full-blown nausea and vomiting after exercise.
 This acid reflux could also cause damage to the esophageal lining.

 150 Characters Max